Malkien/s3web/README.md

-# AWS JAVA SPRING BOOT MAVEN WITH
+# AWS JAVA SPRING BOOT MAVEN WITH AWS S3 and RDS

 ## DESCRIPTION
 This repository contain a bash script that administrate a workplay of Docker compose.
 And the diferent utilities of the script are: